samtomcom/ffmpeg_helpers/README.md

 A script to make adding chapters to video files more human readable (01:23:45 timestamps instead of milliseconds).

-### find264

-Find a list of the files in the current directory that are encoded with H.264 encoding.

 ### findaudio

+Find a list of the files in the current directory that are not in stereo.

+### findvideo

-Find a list of the files in the current directory that have 5.1 audio channels.
+Find a list of the files in the current directory that are not encoded in H.265

 ### reencode